Bananos-dev/Bananos-dev/README.md

 # Hi there, I'm Gabriel 👋
 I'm Gabriel, a full-stack developer from Croatia.
 ## 👨‍💻 About me
 I wrote my first piece of code in second grade, and won my first award by the fourth.
 In 2016, I placed first in the Croatian Makers contest.
 And while I'm not coding robots anymore, I still enjoy coding to this day.
-I'm proficient in HTML, CSS and JavaScript, and I am currently learning C++.
+I'm proficient in HTML, CSS and JavaScript, and I am currently learning Dart.

 ## 🛠️ Languages and tools
 <div>